 Do merger control rules apply to joint ventures (both new joint ventures and acquisitions of joint control over an existing business?

 The creation of a joint venture – that is an undertaking being jointly controlled by at least two other undertakings – performing on a lasting basis all the functions of an autonomous economic entity qualifies as a concentration under Austrian law.
 Such joint ventures are also referred to as so-called full-function joint ventures.
 Similar as under the EUMR, a full-function joint venture has to be economically autonomous, permanent and must not fulfil only auxiliary functions.
-The joint venture must have sufficient resources to operate independently on a market in order to conduct on a lasting basis its business activities.
+The joint venture must have sufficient resources to operate independently on a market in order to conduct its business activities on a lasting basis.
 Moreover, it must be involved in activities beyond one specific function for the parent companies.

 If two undertakings gain joint control over an already operating target company, this can as well qualify as concentration (see the above elaboration on what transactions are concentrations under Austrian law).
 The full-function test is in such cases not a requirement to have a concentration.

 In relation to “foreign-to-foreign” mergers, do the jurisdictional thresholds vary?

 According to the effects doctrine, all concentrations having effects on the Austrian market are subject to the Austrian merger control regime.
 As the relevant criterion is the effect on the Austrian market, no local presence and not even sales into Austria are required.
 Therefore, in principle, also foreign-to-foreign mergers have to be notified if they exceed the mentioned thresholds and have an effect on the Austrian market.

 However, particularly where the target has no turnover in Austria and the market(s) it is active on do not comprise Austria, there are arguments that there is no relevant effect and hence no notification obligation.